mit1280/Prime/README.md

 # Prime
 This repot helps to generate various prime numbers using python programs.
-We will soon publish the details about all prime numbers, so that it becomes easy to understand program.
-In few days one file will be avaible for all primes.
+Check my new repo "Prime_Lib" which helps you to generate various Prime Numbers...